tauri-apps/cargo-mobile2/.changes/specific-targets.md

 "tauri-mobile": "patch"
 ---

-Fix building only specified targets for `cargo android apk build` and `cargo android aab build`
+Build only specified rust targets for `cargo android apk build` and `cargo android aab build` instead of all.